|

 Long_Header = conf(Short_Header)

-It might help to snag the conf file from DaveFAQ and using it as a starting point.
+from DaveFAQ and using it as a starting point.